santypr/jQuery.sliderFS/README.md

 # sliderFS
-sliderFS is another jQuery slider, with fullscreen and touch capabilities.
+sliderFS is a lightweight slider plugin, with fullscreen and touch capabilities.

 # Releases
 The master branch of this repository is always the latest development version of FlexSlider.
 Please view the Releases section for a list of official sliderFS builds.